claremontqualitymanagement/TAFServer/README.md

 ```
 When you press **enter** you'll be presented with the java version installed in your operating system.
 If you don't, either your java installation is not in your operating system path variable (this variable tells your operating system where to look for files when they are not in the current folder) or maybe you don't have java installed at all.
 Java is free of charge, and can be downloaded.

+Make sure your java is at least version 1.8.

 ## Starting the server
 The server is started as a normal Java program, from the command line.